ProlificsPanther/Report/README.md

   * cookie JDB database

 # Cookiedbreport.lib
-This is the library that contains the Panther client screen pyordr which contains grids .
+Panther client screen pyordr containing grid.
 Pyordr.html  is attached as the HTML template.

 # Pyordr.jpl
- This jpl is included in the screen pyordr.
+ JPL included in screen pyordr.
 This screen contains the JPL  that creates the PDF report.

 # Pyordr.html
-This is the HTML template that is attached to the JAM screen to generate a user-defined UI for the screen.
-Main.css and pyordr.js are also attached to HTML template.
-The Generate PDF button which is visible will generate the Report in PDF format when clicked on.
+HTML template attached to the JAM screen generates the UI for the screen.
+Main.css and pyordr.js are also attached to the HTML template.
+The "Generate PDF" button which is visible will generate the Report in PDF format when clicked on.

 # Bootstrap_headers
-Please unzip the file and  have SMPATH  point to it (via Panther ini file) .
-This folder contains multiple bootstrap javascript and CSS files which are loaded from Header.html and Footer.html.
-These two files are referenced in pyordr.html which are load the datatables.
+Please unzip the file and set SMPATH to point to it (via Panther ini file) .
+This folder contains multiple Bootstrap Javascript and CSS files which are loaded from Header.html and Footer.html.
+These two files are referenced in pyordr.html which load the datatables.

 # Database : cookie_db
 JDB database containing data used to populate Panther Grids/Datatables.